Weights Studio Guide

 Frontend:

-• Ensure frontend points to Envoy (default http://localhost:8080).
+• Ensure frontend points to Envoy (default https://localhost:8080).

 Sanity checks: